-FIGURE 4.
-Performance of three variants of Algorithm 2.1 versus MATLAB patternsearch on problems with at least one linear inequality constraint.
+Figure 4: Performance of three variants of Algorithm 2.1 and MATLAB patternsearch on problems with at least one linear inequality constraint.

-FIGURE 5.
-Performance of three variants of Algorithm 2.1 versus MATLAB patternsearch on problems with at least one linear equality constraint.
+Figure 5: Performance of three variants of Algorithm 2.1 and MATLAB patternsearch on problems with at least one linear equality constraint.